• Support Home

 This is useful when you want a fixed number of lines per frame and want to prevent extra encoder pulses from creating partial or over‑length frames.

-8. How do incomplete images work with the TRT04KG
+How incomplete images work with the TRT04KG

-An image is constructed and returned when the SDK has received the configured Height number of lines.
+• An image (frame) is flagged incomplete when the host cannot assemble a full GVSP block for that frame.Incomplete images can occur for many reasons, but with line scan cameras they are most commonly seen in line trigger (line/ encoder) modes.An image is constructed and returned when the SDK has received the configured Height number of lines.
 It will be marked incomplete if, for example:

 • The line trigger stops before Height lines are received